Equim-chan/Mortal/docs/src/user/build.md

 ### Install pytorch
 pytorch is not listed as a dependency in `environment.yml` on purpose so that users can install it with their favored ways as per their requirement, hardware and OS.

 Check [pytorch's doc](https://pytorch.org/get-started/locally/) on how to install pytorch in your environment.
-Personally, I recommand installing pytorch with pip.
+Personally, I recommend installing pytorch with pip.

 ```admonish tip
 Only `torch` is needed.
 You can skip the installation of `torchvision` and `torchaudio`.